honestyman/Searchable-Product-Filter/README.md

 This is a simple Searchable Product Filter created from the "Thinking in React" documentation on React's official website.

+It also contains code snippets and samples demonstrating various React features and patterns like Higher Order Components, Pure Components, Render Props and other such features and patterns

 The purpose of this project is to demonstrate the working of a simple React app and setting it up using create-react-app starter

 Below you will find some information on how to perform common tasks.<br>